 The School Design Guide establishes a consistent level of functionality, quality and maintainability for all District school facilities.
-The document has design guidelines and criteria for the planning, design and technical development of new schools, modernizations, and building expansion projects; it includes by reference the Facilities Space Program, the Educational Specifications, the Guide Specifications, the Obstract and applicable codes, regulations and industry standards.
+The document has design guidelines and criteria for the planning, design and technical development of new schools, modernizations, and building expansion projects; it includes by reference the Facilities Space Program, the Educational Specifications, the Guide Specifications and industry standards.